Paying off your mortgage shortfall

 Your lender may allow you to pay off all or part of your debt in regular instalments over a number of years (usually within the original term of your mortgage).
 If you do this, your lender may be willing to write off part of the debt.
 It’s important not to agree to pay more than you can realistically afford.

 Depending on your situation, you may decide to declare yourself bankrupt.
 If you do this, any assets you have can be used to pay off your debts during a period of two or three years.
 After this time, any remaining debts you have will be written off, and you will probably be discharged from bankruptcy.
-However, bankruptcy will have a big impact on your ability to get credit in future, so it is essential to get advice before doing this.
+However, bankruptcy will have a big impact on your ability to get credit in future, so it is essential to get help from a debt adviser before doing this.

 Where can I get help?